 Indigenous fashion flourishes on Qualla Boundary

-Last month the Eastern Band of Cherokee Indian held their sixth annual Kananesgi Fashion Show, providing a look into the blossoming Indigenous fashion scene.
+Last month the Kananesgi Committee, made up of members of the Eastern Band of Cherokee Indians, held their sixth annual Kananesgi Fashion Show, providing a look into the blossoming Indigenous fashion scene.
 Kananesgi is a fashion and art show focused on work by Cherokee people.
-Its namesake, meaning spider, was chosen for the spider’s representation of creativity and […]
+Its namesake, meaning spider, was […]

 Professors navigate course changes amid unexpected university closures